Costa Tropical Holidays

 • Perfect location between Málaga and Granada

 Whether you come for history, nature, or relaxation, Costa Tropical is Andalusia’s best-kept secret.
+These are exactly the reasons why many visitors prefer staying in a private villa rather than a large resort when visiting Costa Tropical.

 FAQ